 Workers’ compensation coverage at the University does not extend to the general student population, visitors, temporary agency employees, volunteers, or faculty on a courtesy appointment.

 This form replaces the previous SIAR (Safety Incident/Accident Report form).
-It must be completed by the supervisor and employee any time an employee suffers a work-related injury or disease.
+It must be completed by the supervisor and employee any time an employee suffers a work-related injury or illness.
 A Workplace Injury Report must be completed for any injured employee, including temporary workers, student employees, and limited duration employees.

-Return the completed form to Safety and Risk Services by fax (541-346-7008) or email to email@example.com within 24 hours of notice of an accident or incident.
+Return the completed form to Safety and Risk Services by fax (541-346-7008) or email to email@example.com within 24 hours of notice of an incident or illness.

-This form is completed when an employee seeks medical attention for a work-related injury and the employee wishes to file a workers' compensation claim.
+This form is completed when an employee seeks medical attention for a work-related injury or illness and the employee wishes to file a workers' compensation claim.
 The employee completes the top portion of the form and the supervisor completes the bottom portion of the form.

 Return the completed 801 form to Safety and Risk Services by fax (541-346-7008) or email firstname.lastname@example.org within 24 hours of the employee providing notice that medical attention has been sought.

 The employee takes this form to doctor appointments for the physician to complete every 30 days.

 This form should be filled out by employees who have been exposed to blood or other potentially infectious materials, which could contain bloodborne pathogens.
 More information on bloodborne pathogens can be found here.